rocky-linux/documentation/docs/books/learning_ansible/01-basic.md

 !!!
 NOTE

-    You can also choose to embed the ansible configuration in your code repository, with ansible loading the configuration files it finds in the following order (processing the first file it finds and ignoring the rest):
+    You can also choose to embed the ansible configuration in your code repository, with Ansible loading the configuration files it finds in the following order (processing the first file it encounters and ignoring the rest):

     * if the environment variable `$ANSIBLE_CONFIG` is set, load the specified file.
     * `ansible.cfg` if exists in the current directory.
     * `~/.ansible.cfg` if exists (in the user’s home directory).

-    If none of these three files is found, the default file is loaded.
+    The default file is loaded if none of these three files are found.

 ### The inventory file `/etc/ansible/hosts`

-As Ansible will have to work with all your equipment to be configured, it is very important to provide it with one (or more) well-structured inventory file(s), which perfectly matches your organization.
+As Ansible will have to work with all your equipment to be configured, providing it with one (or more) well-structured inventory file(s) that perfectly matches your organization is essential.

 It is sometimes necessary to think carefully about how to build this file.